 Basic parts of a cause and effect paragraph include a clear cause, the effect, and supporting details.

-What is cause and effect paragraph text?
+What is the cause and effect format?